A nearly pristine star from the Large Magellanic Cloud: Abstract

 \section{Abstract}

-The first stars formed out of pristine gas, causing them to be so massive that none are expected to have survived until today\cite{Bromm2009,Klessen2023}.
-If their direct descendants were sufficiently low-mass stars, they could exist today and would be recognizable by having the lowest metallicity (abundance of elements heavier than helium)\cite{Frebel2015}.
-The lowest metallicity star currently known is a star in the thick disk of the Milky Way with total metallicity $Z < 1.4 \times 10^{-6}$ ($\logzzsun < -4.0$)\cite{Caffau2011,Lagae2023,Caffau2024}.
-While other stars with lower iron abundance have been discovered\cite{Christlieb2002,Frebel2005,Keller2014}, they have high carbon abundances and thus higher total metallicities ($\logzzsun > -3$).
-Here we present the discovery and detailed chemical analysis of the most metal-poor star yet found: the red giant star SDSS J0715-7334 with ultra-low abundances of both iron and carbon ($\mbox{[Fe/H]} = -4.3$, $\mbox{[C/Fe]} < -0.2$), resulting in total metallicity $Z < 7.8 \times 10^{-7}$ ($\logzzsun < -4.3$).
-This star has the most pristine composition of any object known in the universe.
+The first stars formed out of pristine gas, causing them to be so massive that none are expected to have survived until today.
+If their direct descendants were sufficiently low-mass stars, such stars could exist today and would be recognizable by having the lowest metallicities (abundance of elements heavier than helium).
+We present the independent identification and detailed chemical analysis of the star SDSS~\umpstar, finding ultra-low elemental abundances of both iron and carbon ($\mbox{[Fe/H]} = -4.3$, $\mbox{[C/Fe]} < -0.2$) and total metallicity $Z < 7.8 \times 10^{-7}$ ($\logzzsun < -4.3$).
 The star's orbit indicates that it originates from the halo of the Large Magellanic Cloud.
-Its detailed chemical composition implies a supernova progenitor with initial mass of 30 solar masses\cite{Heger2010}.
-Current models of low-mass star formation can explain the existence of SDSS J0715-7334 only if dust cooling was already able to operate at the time of its formation\cite{Schneider2003,Schneider2012}.
-SDSS J0715-7334 is over ten times more metal-poor than the most metal-poor high-redshift galaxies found by the James Webb Space Telescope, some of which have been claimed to be potentially metal-free\cite{Fujimoto2025,Nakajima2025,Morishita2025}.
-Substantially deeper observations of high-redshift galaxies would be needed to prove that they are truly pristine galaxies made of metal-free stars and not metal-enriched galaxies composed of second-generation stars like SDSS J0715$-$7334\cite{Katz2023}.
+Its heavy element abundance pattern can be explained by a primordial supernova with an initial mass of 30 solar masses.
+This star is over ten times more chemically pristine than the most extreme high-redshift galaxies currently found by the James Webb Space Telescope.
+It is sufficiently metal-poor that current models of low-mass star formation require dust cooling to explain its existence.

+The first metal-free (Population~III) stars are thought to be unusually massive and thus all died in the early universe\cite{Bromm2009,Klessen2023}.
+Their supernovae synthesized the first metals, fundamentally changing the subsequent thermal evolution of gas and promoting gas fragmentation\cite{Bromm2003, Schneider2003}.
+Thus, the direct descendants of the first stars could have been sufficiently low mass ($\lesssim 0.8 M_\odot$) to survive to the present day and be found in the Milky Way galaxy\cite{Frebel2015}.
+The lowest metallicity star previously known is \caffaustar\cite{Caffau2011}, a star in the thick disk of the Milky Way with $Z < 1.66 \times 10^{-6}$ ($\logzzsun < -4.0$)\cite{Caffau2024}.
+While other stars with lower iron abundances have been found\cite{Christlieb2002,Frebel2005,Keller2014}, they have high carbon abundances and thus higher total metallicities ($\logzzsun > -3$).
+A few candidates have been suggested to be as metal-poor as {\caffaustar}\cite{Starkenburg2018,Limberg2025}, but without sufficiently stringent carbon abundance constraints to be certain.